"Chang's crowning touch is his addition of rice cakes made with glutinous rice."

 With love and willpower, immigrant mothers manage to feed their families for very little, though doing so doesn't always produce the most palatable results.
 In his discussion of his recipe for Kimchi Stew with Rice Cakes, David Chang recollects his own mother's tendency to add overly-fermented kimchi to the stew (made in the first place with a watery, anchovy stock).

 Chang's rendition, on the other hand, uses two-week old kimchi—fresh and crisp with a not-too-sour taste.
-Given the Momofuku's obsession with pork, it's no surprise that Chang's version is made with his pork bone ramen broth.
+Given the Momofuku's infatuation with pork, it's no surprise that Chang's version is made with his pork bone ramen broth.
 The stew also features the shredded pork shoulder from the same ramen recipe, making the first achievable only if you have the second prepared.

 Kimchi stew, however, can be delicious even without the time-consuming pork bone ramen broth.
 The idea is to use some kind of stock—chicken, beef, or even a good vegetable-based one—to bolster the flavor of the young kimchi.
 Lots of kimchi.